Good Reduction of K3 Surfaces: Abstract

 \section{Abstract}

-Let $K$ be the field of fractions of a local Henselian DVR $\OO_K$ with perfect residue field $k$.
-Assuming potential semi-stable reduction, we show that an unramified Galois-action on second $\ell$-adic cohomology of a K3 surface over $K$ implies that the surface has good reduction after a finite and {\em unramified} extension.
+Let $K$ be the field of fractions of a local Henselian discrete valuation ring $\OO_K$ of characteristic zero with perfect residue field $k$.
+Assuming potential semi-stable reduction, we show that an unramified Galois action on the second $\ell$-adic cohomology group of a K3 surface over $K$ implies that the surface has good reduction after a finite and {\em unramified} extension.
 We give examples where this unramified extension is really needed.
 Moreover, we give applications to good reduction after tame extensions and Kuga--Satake Abelian varieties.
-On our way, we settle existence and termination of certain semi-stable flops in mixed characteristic, and study group actions and their quotients on models of varieties.
+On our way, we settle existence and termination of certain flops in mixed characteristic, and study group actions and their quotients on models of varieties.